Victorian Football Club (SAFA): Change of name to North Adelaide (1883)

-Having struggled to compete in its later years following an exodus of players, the club disbanded at the end of the 1884 SAFA season, having finished last in each of the preceding two seasons.
+The club struggled to compete against the other senior clubs and in its final two seasons as North Adelaide and collected the wooden spoon on both occasions.
 The club's last game was at Kensington Oval vs Norwood on 27 Sep 1884, which was a loss.
-Two weeks earlier, the "Tigers" had their only win of the season, an upset victory over Norwood who had been SAFA premiers for the last five seasons (by 4 goals 4 behinds to 2 goals 10 behinds).
+Two weeks earlier, the "Tigers" had their only win of the 1884 season, an upset victory over Norwood Football Club who had been SAFA premiers for the previous five seasons by 4 goals 4 behinds to 2 goals 10 behinds.